-One vital way to get involved and make your costumes aware of your involvement, is to spruce up your website design and content.
+One vital way to get involved and make your costumes aware of your involvement is to spruce up your website design and content.
 These are simple changes you can make to get shoppers interested in what you have to offer, whether you’re getting involved for one day, a weekend or an entire week.

 Create a landing page

-If you’re making a full go of the Black Friday/Cyber Monday hype and offering a massively reduced price, or putting up a host of products at a discounted price, it’s worth designing a landing page dedicated to the offer/s.
+If you’re making a full go of the Black Friday/Cyber Monday hype and offering a massively reduced price or putting up a host of products at a discounted price, it’s worth designing a landing page dedicated to the offer/s.
 By creating a page dedicated to Black Friday, you’re helping your audience identify your brand and specials easier during their search by using related search terms in your copy.

 If you get your landing page live in time, it will start to rank for relevant keywords, and give your business the edge over your competitors.
 Give your page a clear Black Friday title, an enticing page description and a simple page design with clear call-to-actions, you’ll win over all those existing and new customers during their Google search.
-If you’re not sure where to start, chat to a web design expert to get the ball rolling.
+If you’re not sure where to start, chat with a web design expert to get the ball rolling.

 Take a look at major retailers, Makro and Superbalist.
-By creating landing pages specifically for the event, Google is able index and serve these pages to searchers.
-Additionally they’ve made use of particular words to get readers excited to click through to their websites.
+By creating landing pages specifically for the event, Google is able to index and serve these pages to searchers.
+Additionally, they’ve made use of particular words to get readers excited to click through to their websites.
 Makro has made use of capitals on words related to their discounts such as “MASSIVE”, whereas Superbalist has gone for mentioning popular brand names that will have items available on sale.

 Add homepage banners